… to a LOT of emails telling me that Sourdough and Other Stories has been shortlisted for a World Fantasy Award for Best Collection.

 Great interview, this one.
 My favourite part is below and the rest is here:

 I saw footage of you recently campaigning against the closure of your local library.
-What are your thoughts on
+What are your thoughts on the cuts

 Great article by Helen Pilinovsky over at Fantasy Magazine:

 Princess.
-These days, it’s practically an epithet, but when the fairy tale was at its zenith, there was a clear correlation between hereditary
+These days, it’s practically an epithet, but when the fairy tale was at its zenith, there was a clear correlation between hereditary rank and innate

 To Lynda Carter, AKA Wonder Woman.